A simple script to migrate plain markdown files to hugo page bundles

 ' bash /my/awesome/directory {} \;

-• For each matched file launch another bash command that takes the lookup directory /my/awesome/directory as first parameter and the matched file itself {} as second parameter
+but exclude leaf and branch bundle indexes- For each matched file launch another bash command that takes the lookup directory

-• The “subcommand” implements the algorithm described above and moves the source file to its new location
+as second parameter - The “subcommand” implements the algorithm described above and moves the source file to its new location

 I’ve successfully migrated all the content of this blog to page bundles with this simple and hacky solution (commit).
 I hope this simple script will be useful to you too!